gabber235/TypeWriter/README.md

 Then, use the app to configure your custom interactions as desired.

-You can also utilize the [pre-made adapters](https://docs.typewritermc.com/docs/adapters#pre-made-adapters) or create your own custom adapters to extend the capabilities of the plugin.
+You can also utilize the pre-made adapters or create your own custom adapters to extend the capabilities of the plugin.
 See [First Interaction](https://docs.typewritermc.com/docs/first-interaction) for more information.

 ## For administrators

 As an administrator, you can easily configure Typewriter using the custom web panel.
 Simply input your desired interactions and let the plugin handle the rest.
-You can also take advantage of the [pre-made adapters](https://docs.typewritermc.com/docs/adapters#pre-made-adapters) or create your own custom adapters to further customize the plugin for your server.
+You can also take advantage of the pre-made adapters or create your own custom adapters to further customize the plugin for your server.

 ## For developers

-Are you a developer looking to contribute to Typewriter?
-We welcome any custom adapters you may create!
-Simply make a pull request to add your adapter to our repository.
-If you create an adapter for an open source plugin, we would be happy to include it in our list of ready adapters.
-Help us make Typewriter the best it can be!
+Typewriter can be extended using adapters.
+Adapters are self-contained modular components that allow you to create custom content for Typewriter.
+Allowing you to create custom building blocks that can be used inside the web panel to interact with your custom plugins.
+To learn more about creating adapters, or any other development related questions, visit the [Development Documentation](https://docs.typewritermc.com/develop).

 ## License
 Typewriter is licensed under its own [LICENSE](LICENSE).